ynput/OpenPype/website/docs/artist_hosts_maya.md

 ### Loading Render Setups

-In any scene, you can load published render settings with **Pype → Load...**.
+In any scene, you can load published render settings with **OpenPype → Load...**.
 Select your published render setup settings, right+click on it and select **Load RenderSetup template**.

 This will load and parse json file and apply all setting there to your Render Setting.